UofT-DSI/team_project/02_instructional_team/markdown_slides/01_team_project_overview.md

 1. **Clear objectives and milestones**.
 Milestones should be set working backward from the final project goal and deadline.

 2. **Accountability**.
-Every action item should have someone assigned.
-(Of course, the assigned person can change if workloads become unbalanced.)
+Every action item should have someone assigned (the assigned person can change if workloads become unbalanced).

 3. **Communication of roadblocks**.
 It is just as important to communicate roadblocks and failures as successes.
 The faster problems are identified, the faster they can be addressed.